How To Build A Fire Pit In 11 Simple Steps

 Once you have the first layer down, run two beads of construction adhesive on top of the layer.
 Stagger the next layer of pavers so they’re on top of two pavers each.
 Press down firmly into the adhesive.
 Use a level and a mallet to make everything even.

-Building a fire pit should only take you a few hours one afternoon, but if done right, you can enjoy it for decades to come.
-It’s a physical job, so take the proper precautions and ask for help if you need it.
-The biggest takeaways on the project are to double-check the pit’s the right size and to level the pavers before bonding them with adhesive.
+Building a fire pit should only take you a few hours, but when done right, you can enjoy it for decades to come.
+It’s a physical job, so you should take the proper precautions and ask for help if you need it.
+The biggest factors to consider while completing this project are that the fire pit’s the right size, and that you’ve leveled the pavers before bonding them with adhesive.